 The 24th amendment:

 The 24th amendment is about the right of any citizen of the United States to vote for candidates in any election for Presidential, Senate, or Congress representatives even if they have missed a tax payment.
-This could mean a poll tax or any other tax.
+This could mean a poll tax payment or any other tax.

 The 25th amendment: